SelenaPSM/heatwave-airport-all-Sel/backup-dbs/backup-dbs.md

 ## Introduction

-In this lab, you will learn to manage configurations in a MySQL DB System.
+In this lab, you will learn to manage backups in a MySQL DB System.

 _Estimated Time:_ 15 minutes